liweiyuan/ulyp/README.md

 	    }
 	}

-In order to activate ulyp the test should be executed with the following additional VM keys:
+In order to activate ulyp the test should be executed with the following additional VM key:

-	-javaagent:C:\Work\ulyp\ulyp-agent\build\libs\ulyp-agent-0.1.jar -Dulyp.packages=com.example -Dulyp.start-method=FibbonaciTest.compute
+	-javaagent:C:\Work\ulyp\ulyp-agent\build\libs\ulyp-agent-0.2.jar

+Specify "com" package to be instrumented and "FibbonaciTest.test" as tracing start method in UI and run the test:

 ![Ulyp UI](https://github.com/0xaa4eb/ulyp/blob/master/images/fibbonaci.png)